HESI Exit Exams

 The College of Nursing would like all graduates to be successful in their first writing of the NCLEX-RN licensure exam.
 Research has shown that a high score (900) on the HESI exit exams is a strong predictor (97% accuracy) of success for first time writers of the NCLEX-RN exam.

 Based on the current NCLEX-RN blueprint, the HESI exit exams (E1 & E2) will offer fourth year students an opportunity to test their knowledge and receive a remediation plan.
 The remediation plan is based on personal test results and individualized to support areas for improvement.
 Remediation is multimodal and tagged directly to the consistent and reliable content found in Elsevier textbooks.
-The exit exams have approximately 150 questions and are 3 hours in length.
+The exit exams have approximately 150 questions and students have up to 3 hours to complete the exam.

 - Register for HESI Student Access on Evolve and know your Evolve username and password

-- Bring earbuds or headphones for audio based questions
+- Test your volume for audio based questions

-- Students may use the built-in tools of the HESI exam, including EKG ruler and calculator
+- Students may use only the built-in tools of the HESI exam, including EKG ruler and calculator

 Canadian Nurses Association (CNA)